SEO (20 weeks)

 Choosing for the anomaly scan or not

-The 20 week scan is, just as the NIPT and the combination test, not a required examination.
+The 20 week scan is, just as the NIPT and the 13 week scan, not a required examination.
 You have to think about a bad result thoroughly.

 Benefits of the anomaly scan